 Whenever the constitutionality of any act of Congress affecting the public interest is, or is intended to be, drawn into question in any suit or proceeding to which the United States, or any of its agencies, officers, or employees, is not a party, counsel for the party raising or intending to raise such constitutional issue must promptly notify the clerk, in writing, specifying the applicable act or the provisions, a proper reference to the title and section of the United States Code if the act is included in it, and a description of the claim of unconstitutionality.

-Upon receipt of such notice, the clerk, on behalf of the court, will send a certificate to the Attorney General of the United States and the United States Attorney for the District of Utah in substantially the following form:
+\\\\\\\Upon receipt of such notice, the clerk, on behalf of the court, will filesend a certificate withto the Attorney General of the United States and the United States

+Attorney for the District of Utah in substantially the following form:

-The United States District (Court for the District of Utah hereby certifies to the Attorney General of the United State s that the constitutionality of an Act of Congress, Title , Section , United States Code (or other description) is drawn into question in the case of , Case No, to which neither the United States, nor any of its agencies, officers, or employees, is a party.
-Under Title 28, section 2403(a) of the United States Code, the United States is p ermitted to intervene in the case for the presentation of evidence, if admissible, and for argument on the question of constitutionality.
-The clerk will file a copy of the certificate in the case docket.
+The United States District Court for the District of Utah hereby certifies to the Attorney General of the United States that the constitutionality of an Act of Congress, Title , Section, United States Code (or other description) is drawn into question in the case of v. , to which neither the United States, nor any of its agencies, officers, or employees, is a party.
+Under Title 28, section 2403(a) of the United States Code, the United States is permitted to intervene in the case for the presentation of evidence, if admissible, and for argument on the question of constitutionality.
+The clerk will send copies file a copy of the certificate to the United States attorney for the District of Utah and to the district judge to whomin the case is assigned docket.